 Pop it in the oven until the sauce is bubbly and the top is golden.

 And, voila!
 It’s ready to serve, warm from the oven.
-Make this tonight.
+Make this with your leftover turkey (it works well with chicken too!).
 You’re going to love it.

 Want to save this recipe?
 Pin it!

 - 12 ounces gluten free spaghettii cook according to package directions

 - 8 ounces mushrooms sliced

 - 1/4 cup + 2 1/2 tblsp. butter

 - 1/2 cup Bob's Red Mill gluten free all-purpose flour